Did you know?

 Common symptoms of breast cancer include:

-- A lump, lumpiness or thickening in the breast or armpit, especially if it is only on one side
+- A lump or hard area in your breast or underarm, especially if it is only on one side

-- A change in the size, shape or feel of the breast
+- A change in the size, shape or feel of your breast

-- New or persistent discomfort or pain, especially if it is only on one side
+- Breast pain or discomfort, especially if it is only on one side

 - An area of the breast that feels different to the rest.